Activist investor takes a $4 billion stake in PepsiCo, seeing a path to revive sales

 “While unfortunate, this disappointing trajectory has created a historic opportunity: With the right mindset and an appropriately ambitious turnaround plan, PepsiCo today represents a rare chance to revitalize a leading global enterprise and unlock significant shareholder value,” Elliott said.

-Shares of PepsiCo climbed more than 3% in Tuesday morning trading.
+Shares of PepsiCo climbed 2% Tuesday.
 The stock is down nearly 10% over the past 12 months, according to FactSet, but it is up almost 12% over the past month as Elliott has purchased shares.

 Elliott said that it wants to work with PepsiCo's board and management on ways to improve performance.